Scalingo/multi-buildpack/README.md

 ## Usage

-Scalingo automatically detects an application to be Multi-buildpack as long as there is a `.buildpack` file at its root.
+Scalingo automatically detects an application to be multi-buildpack as long as there is a `.buildpacks` file at its root.
 For further details on using multiple buildpacks, please refer to [our documentation](https://doc.scalingo.com/platform/deployment/buildpacks/multi).

 ## License